 Back Side Offset: The width from the center of the pulley to the backside edge of the hub or bore adapter.

 Bearing ID: The inside diameter of the bearing used in the pulley.
-This is useful for determining which bore adapters will work.
+This is useful for determining if a bore adapter can be added, and if so, which sizes will fit.

 Belts that fit: These are belts that fit into the groove of the v-groove idler or drive pulley.
 A belt is considered to fit into a pulley if both the following are true: